weim-mkt/UCL-MarketingAnalytics/README.md

 # UCL-MarketingAnalytics

-This is the Github repository for the Marketing Analytics Module at University College London
+This is the Github repository for the MSIN0094 Marketing Analytics Module at UCL School of Management, University College London.

 ![](images/MarketingAnalyticsWordCloud.png)